 Even Kanye West and Kim Kardashian had to adjust a bit while they were in Uganda recently.

 Greeting, the way you dress for the get together all are very important factors to being heard in Uganda by Ugandans.

 Most importantly, never make promises that you cannot or do not intend to keep.

 African – Ugandan Culture is quite different from most anywhere in the world – it is based on relationships.
 Confrontational Conversation is simply not accepted here.

-Ugandans will aim to please you and agree to doing what ever is necessary by saying yes, please but you better check up since it may not get done.
+Ugandans will aim to please you and agree to doing whatever is necessary by saying yes, please but you better check up since it may not get done.

 Ugandans tend to communicate more directly in certain situations and indirectly in others.
 For example, people may ask whether or not you are married and/or have children, but may not directly voice their displeasure about something in a public setting.
-Bring some pictures of have them on your electronic device.
+Bring some pictures oof them, have them on your electronic device.